 I acquired the name “Colman” at the age of eight at my confirmation

 I have a unique perspective as a foreigner who lived in rural Sri Lanka from 2002.
+I lived in Uva province from 2002 until 2017.
 I have now moved closer to the Colombo fleshpots, I have good contacts among both supporters and opponents of the government and with journalists, editors and academics.
 I am able to adopt a detached but informed viewpoint about Sri Lankan affairs.

 My name in the real world is Michael O’Leary.
 I write under a different name because Michael O’Leary is such a common name that Google gets confused.
 Any search for “Michael O’Leary” is likely to come up with more than anyone would want to know about the multimillionaire CEO of RyanAir.

 I started writing a regular column under the name Michael O’Leary for Sri Lanka’s leading business magazine Lanka Monthly Digest (LMD), in 2007.
 In 2010 they asked me to provide a second monthly column, predicting world events.
 Later, they asked me to contribute a third column, this one on current happenings in Europe.
 My articles were also translated for a Sinhala business magazine, Vyápárika Handa.
 I also wrote a regular column for LMD’s sister magazine, Living Essentials.